Warning!

 The World Magnetic Model (WMM) is a standard model of the core and large-scale crustal magnetic field.
 It is used extensively for navigation and in attitude and heading referencing systems by the UK Ministry of Defence, the US Department of Defense, the North Atlantic Treaty Organization and the International Hydrographic Organization.
 It is also used widely in civilian navigation and heading systems.

 Irregular changes in the Earth’s core field limit the lifetime of any predictive model such as the WMM.
-The current version (WMM2020) was released in December 2019, and is valid for the period 2020.0 to 2025.0.
+The current version (WMM2025) was released in December 2024, and is valid for the period 2025.0 to 2030.0.
 The model was produced by BGS jointly with the US National Oceanic and Atmospheric Administration's National Centers for Environmental Information (NOAA/NCEI), with funding from the Defence Geographic Centre in the UK and the US National Geospatial-Intelligence Agency.

 The WMM is a model of the core and large-scale crustal fields only.
 However the measured data contain unwanted signals from sources such as small-scale crustal, external ionospheric and magnetospheric fields and their induced counterparts.
 These fields would have added noise to the WMM model and could have biased its estimates.